npz-web/a11y-avatar-creator/README.md

 hackrew is a framework for making character creator/dressup game applets a la [picrew](https://picrew.me/).
 You can check out an online demo [here](https://ksadov.github.io/hackrew/), or see a more complex version on [Neocities](https://cherrvak.neocities.org/furrycreator/index.html).
 To make your own character creator, fork this repo or download the files and follow the instructions below.

+This builder uses hackrew as a base, and implements some accessibility improvements to allow more users to interact with it.

 ## Instructions

 ### Step 1: start a web server